Hamiltonrfilho/World_Bank_Economy_Overview/README.md

 This project aims to provide an interactive dashboard built in Tableau using The world bank data.
 The dashboard presents a comprehensive overview of economic indicators from all countries in the databank from 1991 to 2021.
 Users can use the map as a filter to visually select the data they want to see or use the built-in search function on the map to write the country name.

-Feel free to explore the [dashboard on Tableau Public]([https://link-to-your-tableau-public-dashboard](https://public.tableau.com/app/profile/hamilton.roth.filho/viz/WorldEconomyOverviewTheworldbankdata/Dashboard1)).
-Feed back is always appreciated.
+Feel free to explore the [dashboard on Tableau Public](https://public.tableau.com/app/profile/hamilton.roth.filho/viz/WorldEconomyOverviewTheworldbankdata/Dashboard1).
+Feedback is always appreciated.

 ## Indicators provided